 By wafting different odors over a live mosquito and peering into its head with a custom-made microscope, Younger can see which neurons are responding in the animal’s olfactory organs—and where the signals from those neurons are processed in its brain.

 Younger has a collection of some 700 odors to play with—bequests from Vosshall’s years of research on olfaction in both fruit flies and humans, all stored in a large and extraordinarily fragrant “odor cabinet.”
-She’s interested in any odor that evokes a particularly strong neural response: substances that disgust Aedes could potentially be used as repellents to keep her away from us, while delicious-smelling molecules could serve as attractant to lure her into traps.
+She’s interested in any odor that evokes a particularly strong neural response: Substances that turn Aedes could potentially be used as repellents to keep her away from us, while delicious-smelling molecules could serve as attractant to lure her into traps.

 “I really think it’s possible to get mosquitoes to stop biting people,” Younger says.
 “We just need to know more about how they work.”